syncfusion-content/wpf-docs/wpf/SfDiagram/DataSource.md

 Diagram can be populated with the nodes and connectors based on the information provided from an external data source.

-* The DataSourceSettings `DataSource` property is used to define the data source as a collection of objects which needs to be populated as diagram.
+* The DataSourceSettings `DataSource` property is used to define the data source as a collection of objects, which needs to be populated as diagram.

 * The DataSourceSettings `Id` property is used to define the unique field of each data.

-* The DataSourceSettings `ParentId` property is used to defines the parent field which builds the relationship between id and parent field.
+* The DataSourceSettings `ParentId` property is used to define the parent field which builds the relationship between ID and parent field.

-* The DataSourceSettings `Root` property is used to define root node for the diagram populated from the data source.
+* The DataSourceSettings `Root` property is used to define the root node for the diagram populated from the data source.

-To explore those properties, see [DataSourceSettings](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.DataSourceSettings_members.html)
+To explore those properties, refer to [DataSourceSettings](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.DataSourceSettings_members.html)

 {% tabs %}
 {% highlight xaml %}